timb-machine-mirrors/CoolerVoid-casper-fs/README.md

 # casper-fs 👻

-Linux Kernel Module generator that generates modules to turn a private files in hidden(like a Casper ghost👻).
-The second function is to protect a confidential files to prevent reading, writing and removal.
+Linux Kernel Module generator to turn private files hidden.
+The second function is to protect confidential files to prevent reading, writing and removal.

 Under construction...